Fans outraged over ‘icky’ and ‘tone-deaf’ merchandise around Depp-Heard trial

-Depp vs Heard: From mugs to T-shirts, explosion of merchandise around defamation trial condemned by fans
+From mugs to T-shirts, explosion of merchandise around Johnny Depp v Amber Heard trial condemned by fans

 ‘Something about people making literal merch pertaining to Amber Heard v Johnny Depp is very, very, VERY uncomfy to me,’ one person said